User Community Service Desk Downloads

 History Plugin

-History plugin enables keeping history of records in the hub.
+The history plugin tracks and stores historical versions of records in the MDM hub.

 The main features are: